Açık Radyo: Music festivals and exhibitions

 In 1997 and 1998, in collaboration with Positive Organization, Açık Radyo organized the two Istanbul Musical Festivals.
 Ten thousand people attended each radio festival; the programs featured an eclectic range of music and 125 activities, including activities for children, international panels, world-premiere performances and dance workshops.

 Açık Radyo co-sponsored two photography exhibitions: "1968 Through the Lens of Magnum" in 1968 and "Portraits of the 20th Century" in 2000.
 Each exhibition drew an audience of about 8,000.
 In 2006, Açık Radyo organized a fundraiser entitled "NaturMort" ("Still Life") to draw attention to global climate change.
 Six art galleries and 83 artists contributed, donating their proceeds to the station.

 Conferences and panels

-Açık Radyo organizes five conferences annually.
+Açık Radyo organized five conferences annually.
 Over 50 conferences have been held at universities and cultural centers, including panels by Açık Radyo editors and programmers on such topics as broadcasting, independent media, freedom of the press, global climate change, globalization and the history of music.

 Open-space project

-In fall 2005, a group of students from İstanbul Bilgi University created a programing contest enabling young people to express themselves through alternative media.
+In the autumn of 2005, a group of students from İstanbul Bilgi University created a programing contest enabling young people to express themselves through alternative media.
 This was Açık Radyo's first programming contest for university students (“Change the world, even if it’s for an hour a week”), followed by a second contest (entitled “Let’s Play!”) the following year.
 Sixty-four young people from eighteen universities participated with forty-seven projects.
 Winning projects were aired on Açık Radyo for six months.